 I have been sewing for more years than I care to say - clothing for the kids and grands; a few wedding dresses; some tailoring.
 I began piecing quilts about 30 years ago mostly quilting them on my domestic machine.
 After purchasing a long-arm quilting machine, I have been honing my art and my skills on personal quilts, donation quilts and quilts of those I am honored to be trusted with.
 When Sara put out a request for long arm quilters, I said I do that!
 We connected and, since then, I feel so fortunate to have been trusted to quilt these thoughtful, deeply moving blocks made by students and artfully embellished by a virtual army of talented embroiderers.
 Take a look at my website for more information about my long arming services.

-Jocelyn Gama is a 19 year old Oakland native attending UC Berkeley.
-She hopes to major in Legal Studies and Geography, with a minor in Education.
+Jocelyn Gama is a 19 year old Latinx, Oakland native who is currently attending UC Berkeley.
+She intends to major in Legal Studies and Geography, with a minor in Education.
 Jocelyn is a versatile young woman-- passionate about creativity and philosophy.
 She is a sister to her community, always advising others to use storytelling as a healing process.
 As a researcher, Jocelyn has done research around police brutality, in finding ways to decrease violence in disenfranchised communities.
 She is a sister to her community and has traveled across the nation advocating for humanitarian issues at a policy level as well.
 She works with SJSA artivists across the nation and believes creativity is essential for the exposure and discovery of humanity

 Kate Godfrey Publication Director